Mateusz-Kozlowski/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer

-Pathfiding Visualizer is one of my first projects, so it isn't written in the best way.
+Pathfiding Visualizer is one of my first Python projects, so it isn't written in the best way.
 The code isn't very clean and the program isn't easily extensible.
 I plan to improve the code and rebuild the project in the future, but it won't be too soon.

 This file includes the following chapters:
 1. Code Requirements